| News | Drivers

 Check tyre inflation

 Tyres that are not inflated properly influence the energy consumption of a vehicle.
 Checking them regularly (the Energy Savings Trust recommend at least once a month and before long journeys) means drivers can avoid wasting energy unnecessarily.
+You can usually find the recommended PSI on the sidewall of the tyre or by using the onboard computer.

-Other Tips
+Other EV Cost Reduction Tips

 Rent out your charger